ryanjay0/miles-deep/README.md

 CPU  | 1m 59s
 *on a 24.5 minute video with a GTX 960 4GB
 ###Windows and OSX
 I'm working on a version for Windows (sorry I don't have a Mac).
 The code is available if you want to attempt to port it yourself.
+[Compilations instructions](https://github.com/ryanjay0/miles-deep#compiling) below.

 ##Usage